 Children are more likely to struggle with keratosis pilaris, and they tend to experience the worst of it during puberty.
 For many, by age 30, KP bumps have resolved themselves and never come back.
 For others, cold, dry winter weather, pregnancy, childbirth, and general hormonal fluctuations can cause a flare-up, with women being more likely to experience KP than men.

-4. Think exfoliate and moisturize to minimize keratosis pilaris bumps.
+4. Exfoliate and moisturize to minimize keratosis pilaris bumps.

 When treating KP, you might think of exfoliation and hydration in a 90 to 10 ratio.
 We exfoliate to get rid of the keratin buildup that’s creating the plug at the hair follicle, reducing the bump.
 Then, we put moisture back in the skin to smooth skin and relieve any lingering dryness or itchiness.
 Alpha hydroxy acids, like glycolic acid, are the quickest way to exfoliate, while a gentle glycerin moisturizer is your best bet for hydration.